pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   <img src="Images/31.png">
 </div>

 So far, we have only described machine learning “pipelines” that are completely linear: the output is sequentially passed from one staged to the next.
 Pipelines can be more complex.
-Here is a simple architecture for an autonomous car:
+Here is a simple architecture for an autonomous car

 <div align="center">
   <img src="Images/32.png">